KarelKubat/jdcal/README.md

 # jdcal

-**Go library and CLI utility to convert to-and-fro between Julian and Gregorian dates, offering:**
+**Go library and CLI utility to convert to-and-fro between Julian and Gregorian dates, aimed at Christian calendars and holidays, offering:**

 - Conversions between Julian and Gregorian calendars for any date between 500BC and 2100AD
 - When is a year a leap year, on either of the calendars